The Inspiration for my First Typeface

 When I entered the graphic design department as a sophomore at the University of the Arts, I learned how technical and cerebral the study of graphic design can be.
 I heard a lot about Swiss typeface designers Adrian Frutiger, Max Miedinger and Emil Ruder.
 I remember how super boring it was when internationally known typeface designer Wolfgang Weingart did a weeklong workshop on kerning type!
 Little did I know I would use much of this technical and experiential knowledge during my professional career.

 As a creative person, I trust my intuitions and observations.
 I spend time observing people, places and things to see what others do not see.
 I learned this from my mom, my old neighborhood and my professors.
-When I began to recently think about designing a typeface, I reasoned that the best ones have already been created.
-I went back and forth between a classical look and a trendy look.
-Eventually, I let my mind wander and the ideas that came to mind were stability, manufacturing, commitment and resilience.
-So the concrete concepts that emerged were North Philly and bridges.
+When I began to recently think about designing a typeface, I reasoned that the best ones have already been created: Helvetica, Universe, etc. I went back and forth between a classical look and a trendy look.
+Eventually, I let my mind wander and the thoughts that came to mind were North Philly and bridges.

 For some, North Philly represents blight.
 I always knew this because I saw how people responded when I told them where I was from.
-Adding insult to injury, I traveled to a developing East African country in 1993.
-I mentioned my neighborhood and they looked at me with pity in their eyes.
+As a young adult, I traveled to three East African countries in 1994.
+While in Kenya, I mentioned my neighborhood and they looked at me with pity in their eyes.
 That is when I realized that North Philly had a international reputation…and it was negative.
-Although during my teen years North Philly worsened with the Crack epidemic in the 1980s, I was also there when the times were not so bad.
+Although North Philly worsened during the Crack epidemic in the 1980s, I was also there when the times were not so bad.
 When I look back, I see a fragile community that was resilient, strong and proud.
 I knew African American businesses, married couples, single parents and retired people who made sure kids like me felt valued.
-In my adult years, I learned about the neighborhood’s history as a manufacturing hub in the 19th and 20th century.
+In my adult years, I learned about my neighborhood’s history as a manufacturing hub in the 19th and 20th century.
 (Many of the big box warehouses are condos and lofts now.)
 Back then, West Diamond St. (where I grew up) was known as a place for wealthy industrialists.
-In the 1940s and 1950s, it became a destination for southern Blacks and eventually became a center of Black culture.
+In the 1940s and 1950s, it became a destination for southern Blacks and eventually became a center of Black culture in Philly.
 Various domestic and international crisis during the 20th century impacted the neighborhood such as The Great Depression, manufacturing outsourcing in the 1960s, etc.

 Bridges in North Philly